How to charge two EVs at home

 This is the least exciting option, but often the most practical.
 If neither of your two EVs will have a high daily mileage, then you can simply take turns charging them with your already installed Level 2 charger.

-This gives you a way to simultaneously charge both vehicles without buying new equipment or making major electrical changes—though the EV on the Level 1 charger will charge very slowly.
+This gives you a convenient way to charge both vehicles at the same time without buying new equipment or making major electrical changes.
+Just to let you know, the EV on the Level 1 charger will charge very slowly: Level 1 chargers typically add only three to five miles of range per hour, but they can supplement your Level 2 charger when needed.

-But what you gain in convenience you lose in charging speed: Because a dual charger divides the available power between two vehicles, it’ll take twice as long to charge each EV.
+But what you gain in convenience, you lose in charging speed: Because a dual charger divides the available power between two vehicles, it’ll take twice as long to charge each EV.

-If you want a setup that can quickly replenish your EV’s range, with a little more flexibility than a dual charger, you can get two separate Level 2 boxes.
+If you want a setup that can quickly replenish your EV’s range with a little more flexibility than a dual charger, you can get two separate Level 2 boxes.

-Power-sharing and load-shedding devices can help you squeeze two separate EV chargers into your home’s electrical system—or even the same circuit.
+Now that EVs have become more common, many clever workarounds are beginning to emerge for homes with less-than-ideal electrical systems.
+Power-sharing and load-shedding devices can help you squeeze two separate EV chargers into your home’s electrical system or even the same circuit.

 A power-sharing setup allows two EV chargers on a single circuit to communicate with each other and share the available electrical capacity without overloading the circuit (which can be unsafe).